Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Package it in a container image, and run it on Kubernetes Engine, using n1-standard-32 instances as nodes.
 - [ ] Run it on Compute Engine, choose the instance type n1-standard-1, and add an SSD persistent disk of 32 GB.

+The correct answer is:

+1. **Create a Cloud Memorystore for Redis instance with 32-GB capacity**.

+### Explanation of why other options are wrong:

+2. **Run it on Compute Engine, and choose a custom instance type with 6 vCPUs and 32 GB of memory**:
+   - **Reason for being wrong**: This option provides more resources (6 vCPUs) than necessary for a caching HTTP reverse proxy that consumes almost no CPU.
+It also does not guarantee the same level of in-memory caching performance and reliability as a managed Redis service like Cloud Memorystore.

+3. **Package it in a container image, and run it on Kubernetes Engine, using n1-standard-32 instances as nodes**:
+   - **Reason for being wrong**: Using Kubernetes Engine with n1-standard-32 instances introduces unnecessary complexity and over-provisioning of resources.
+It's not cost-effective to use such large nodes for a low-CPU usage caching proxy, especially when considering Kubernetes orchestration overhead.

+4. **Run it on Compute Engine, choose the instance type n1-standard-1, and add an SSD persistent disk of 32 GB**:
+   - **Reason for being wrong**: While n1-standard-1 instances are smaller and cheaper, adding an SSD persistent disk for caching still requires management overhead for caching mechanisms and data persistence.
+It's not as straightforward or cost-effective as using a managed caching solution like Cloud Memorystore.

+### Why Option 1 is correct:

+- **Create a Cloud Memorystore for Redis instance with 32-GB capacity**: Cloud Memorystore for Redis is a fully managed Redis service on Google Cloud Platform.
+It provides a scalable and reliable in-memory caching solution with low latency access to data.
+By choosing a 32-GB instance, you can allocate 30 GB for the in-memory cache and have 2 GB for other processes, exactly meeting your requirements.
+This option minimizes management overhead, ensures optimal performance for caching, and is cost-effective compared to managing your own caching solution on Compute Engine or Kubernetes.

 **[⬆ Back to Top](#table-of-contents)**